Uniquelimbu/Commute-Companion/README.md

 npm start
 The app should now be running at http://localhost:3000.

-Functionality Walkthrough
+## Functionality Walkthrough

-1. Interactive Map
+1. **Interactive Map**
-The map component uses Mapbox GL JS to show bus stops and clusters them for better performance.
+   - The map component uses **Mapbox GL JS** to show bus stops and clusters them for better performance.
 When a user clicks on a bus stop marker, the app shows detailed information about that stop, including accessibility features and real-time rating data.

-2. Rating and Feedback System
+2. **Rating and Feedback System**
-Users can submit a rating (from 1 to 5 stars) for each bus stop.
+   - Users can submit a rating (from 1 to 5 stars) for each bus stop.
 They can also write feedback about their experience with the stop, including features like wheelchair accessibility and shelter availability.
+This system allows the community to share their experiences and help others make better decisions about their commute.

-3. Discussion Panel
+3. **User Login**
-For each bus stop, a discussion panel automatically opens on the left side of the screen.
-Users can view comments left by others and add their own comments about that bus stop.
+   - **Google Authentication** is integrated into the app to allow users to log in using their Google accounts.
+This feature helps store and manage user-specific data like their feedback and ratings for bus stops.

-Contributions
+## Contributions
 If you'd like to contribute to this project, please fork the repository, create a new branch, and submit a pull request.

 To contribute: